Why Do People Use Telegram? The US Is Missing Out

 Photo via Pexels

-1. iMessage lock-in.
-The US is an iPhone-majority market.
-Apple’s iMessage comes preinstalled and creates a social penalty for non-iMessage users (the infamous “green bubble”).
-Most Americans never look for a separate messaging app because iMessage is already there.
+A: Two structural reasons.
+First, the US is an iPhone-majority market — iMessage is preinstalled and creates a social penalty for non-iPhone users (the infamous “green bubble”).
+Americans almost never look for a separate messaging app because iMessage is already there.
+Second, the US never had a catalyst event.
+In Iran, Russia, and Brazil, government censorship or WhatsApp outages pushed millions to Telegram overnight.
+US growth is organic and niche-driven — crypto traders, independent journalists, and creators discovered it first.

 The result: Americans are sitting on the sidelines of the fastest-growing messaging ecosystem on the planet.
 And the people who are paying attention — creators, community builders, crypto traders — are building real businesses on Telegram while the rest of the country texts on iMessage.